gedex/gedex.github.com/about/index.md

 and my beautiful daughter Myeisha Zurayda Hodiver.

 ## How to reach me
 The best way through [ admin at gedex dot web dot id ].
-Or you may found me at:
+Or you can find me on:

 * [GitHub][1]
 * [LinkedIn][2]